 - Tax Exempt Municipal Lease (TEML) – A city’s wastewater facility could finance a solar energy project to power its pumps by entering into a low-cost lease agreement with a traditional lender.

 - Public-private collaboration – A state agency might allow a nearby office highrise with insufficient land or roof space of its own to build a solar installation on publicly-owned land in exchange for sharing the energy it produces with the state.

 - Community solar – A public utility might enter into a PPA for the output of a centrally-located solar farm that the community directly commits to funding.
 In lieu of PPA proceeds, the utility’s customers receive a prorated kWh credit on their monthly electricity bill that accounts for their share of power generated from the solar installation they helped fund.

 - Special incentives – There are a wide variety of incentives available at the federal, state and local levels that are meant to encourage organizations of all kinds to increase the percentage of their energy that comes from renewable sources.
 These might include tax credits, rebates, research grants, penalty avoidance and so on.
-You can start by reviewing this list of solar policies and incentives that might benefit your organization.

 Figuring out the best way to pay for solar can be one of the more challenging parts of the process for businesses and other organizations who want to go solar.
 The benefits, in terms of both sustainability and long-term cost savings, can be tremendous—but getting buy-in for the investment from stakeholders within many organizations can take quite some time and effort.
 People want to be good stewards of the planet, but they also must be good stewards of the company’s or taxpayers’ money.
 Make it easier for them to say “yes” by understanding the financial options and making a solid case for the economic and social benefits of going solar.